Nani509167/Plan-My-Study-/README.md

 # studywise
-StudyWise - Your Smart Study/Review Schedule Creator App - Contact botemail597@gmail.com for any inquiries
+StudyWise - Your Smart Study/Review Schedule Creator App -

 IMPORTANT NOTE: The Heroku link is currently not working as a result of Heroku not offering Fier Tier Hosting anymore.
 I will hopefully migrate my website to some other platform as soon as possible.
 In the meantime you can fork the code and run it on your local machine!